sentry-demos/QT-demo/README.md

 ### What's Happening:

 `make` or `make all` has several targets:
-- Building sentry-native sdk with options `SENTRY_INTEGRATION_QT=YES` and `SENTRY_BACKEND=CRASHPAD` more can be found in [Compile-time options](https://github.com/getsentry/sentry-native/tree/290fa46ec868b5f23f720fff253c1da8746ce249#compile-time-options)
+- Generate build directory of sentry SDK with options`SENTRY_INTEGRATION_QT=YES` and `SENTRY_BACKEND=CRASHPAD` more can be found in [Compile-time options](https://github.com/getsentry/sentry-native/tree/290fa46ec868b5f23f720fff253c1da8746ce249#compile-time-options)
-- Generating Sentry dynamic library and crashpad handler
+- Build sentry SDK and crashpad handler
+- Install the resulting artifacts into a specific prefix
-- Generating the builds directory for the Qt application
+- Generate and build build directory for the Qt application

 `make setup_release` creates a Sentry Release and associates git commits